Structure and Operating Procedures

 Vice President

 Functions as Operations Manager.
-Chair of Research/Infrastructure committee, responsible for functioning and development of infrastructure including each of the subcommittees (database, retro- /prospective research, tissue bank and biology, clinical trials)
+Responsible for functioning and development of infrastructure including each of the subcommittees (database, retro- /prospective research, tissue bank and biology, clinical trials).
+Position is elected for 1 year.

 Secretary

 Manages the interface with the world outside ITMIG.
-Chair of the Education and of the Communication Committees, coordinates liaison with other organizations, organizes annual meeting, membership, oversight of subcommittees and specific workgroups
+Coordinates liaison with other organizations, organizes annual meeting, membership, oversight of subcommittees and specific workgroups.
+Position is elected for 2 years.

 Treasurer

-Chair of Finance/Development Committee, oversight of finances, fundraising activities
+Chair of Finance/Development Committee, oversight of finances, fundraising activities.
+Position is elected for 2 years.

 Membership